citizenfx/natives/PED/CanPedShuttleToOrFromExtraSeat.md

 * **targetSeatID**: The seat for which to check whether a shuffle is possible.

 ## Return value
-Returns true of shuffle to specified seat is possible.
+Returns true if ped is able to shuffle to the specified extra seat.